Perceptron Theory Can Predict the Accuracy of Neural Networks: Analyzing short-term memory in echo state networks

-The original problem formulation in~\cite{Frady17} was devoted to studying the short-term memory of distributed representations in such frameworks as Vector Symbolic Architectures (VSAs) and recurrent randomly connected ANNs (e.g., Echo State Networks, ESNs~\cite{ESN03}).
-In particular, here we consider the trajectory association task~\cite{PlateBook} as one of the ways of studying the short-term memory of a simplified version of the ESN~\cite{intESN}.
-The ability of being able to form and use short-term memory is a key enabler for many VSAs use-cases such as representation of data structures~\cite{OsipovHD_FSA2017, KleykoABF2020, YerxaUCBHD_FSA2018} and processing of strings~\cite{PashchenkoSubstring2020, KleykoPermuted2016, JoshiNgrams2016}.
+The theory in~\cite{Frady17} was developed for studying the short-term memory of distributed representations in such models as hyperdimensional computing or, synonymously, vector symbolic architectures (HD/VSA)\footnote{ A comprehensive two-part survey of HD/VSA is available in~\cite{KleykoSurveyVSA2021Part1,KleykoSurveyVSA2021Part2}. } and recurrent randomly connected networks within reservoir computing (e.g., echo state networks, ESNs~\cite{ESN03}).\footnote{It is worth noting here that HD/VSA and reservoir computing have multiple points of connection.
+There is both a direct connection that has been drawn in, e.g.,~\cite{Frady17,intESN} as well as an implicit connection via cellular automata computations~\cite{YilmazMachine2015,YilmazSymbolic2015,mcdonald2017reservoir} that have also been found useful within HD/VSA~\cite{KleykoBrainsCA2017,SchmuckHardwareOptimizations2019, KleykoCA2020,MenonEmotionHD2021}. } In particular, here we consider the trajectory association task~\cite{PlateBook, HerscheHDMClassifier2021, KleykoDecoding2022} (see below) as one of the ways of studying the short-term memory of a simplified version of the ESN~\cite{intESN}.
+The ability to form and use the short-term memory is a key enabler for many HD/VSA use-cases such as representation of data structures~\cite{RachkovskijAnalogical2004,RachkovskijAnalogy2012,OsipovHD_FSA2017, KleykoABF2020, YerxaUCBHD_FSA2018}, processing of strings~\cite{PashchenkoSubstring2020, KleykoPermuted2016, JoshiNgrams2016, RachkovskijRecursiveBinding2022}, and communications~\cite{KleykoMACOM2012, KimHDM2018, WirelessGuirado2022}.
+Below, we will introduce the trajectory association task together with the simplified version of the ESN.
+We kindly refer readers to~\cite{ESNtut12} for a step-by-step tutorial on applying ESNs; to~\cite{RC09} for a broader overview of the area; and to~\cite{TanakaPhysicalRC2019} for the aspects of physical realization.

 The trajectory association task has two stages: memorization and recall.
 At the memorization stage, at every timestep $m$ the ESN stores a symbol $\textbf{s}(m)$ from the sequence of symbols $\textbf{s}$ to be memorized.
 The number of unique symbols (i.e., alphabet size) is denoted as $D$.
 The symbols are represented using $N$-dimensional random bipolar dense vectors stored in the codebook $\mathbf{\Phi} \in \{-1,1\}^{N \times D}$.
 Thus, at every timestep $m$ the ESN is presented with the corresponding $N$-dimensional vector $\mathbf{\Phi}_{\textbf{s}(m)}$, which is added to the hidden layer of the ESN ($\textbf{x} \in \mathbb{Z}^{N \times 1}$).
 The state of the hidden layer at timestep $m$ (denoted as $\textbf{x}(m)$) is updated as follows: